Detection of a sparse submatrix of a high-dimensional noisy matrix

 \section{Introduction}

-In this paper, we observe a high-dimensional random matrix and we want to test the occurrence of a particular submatrix of much smaller size, which has elements with expected values larger than some threshold.
+We observe a high-dimensional random matrix and we want to test the occurrence of a particular submatrix of much smaller size, which has elements with expected values larger than some threshold.
 We assume that the entries of the matrix are independent, identically distributed (i.i.d.) random variables but some underlying phenomenon can increase significantly the expected value of the random variables in the submatrix.

-We have the observations that form an $N\times M$ matrix $\mathbf{Y}=\{Y_{ij}\}_{i=1,...,N, j=1,...,M}$:
+We have the observations that form an $N\times M$ matrix $\mathbf{Y}=\{Y_{ij}\}_{i=1,\ldots,N, j=1,\ldots,M}$:

-where $\sigma>0$, $\{\xi_{ij}\}$ are i.i.d. random variables and $s_{ij}\in\R$, for all $i\in\{1,...,N\}$, $j\in \{1,...,M\}$.
-In the first part of the paper, the errors $\xi_{ij}$ are assumed to have Gaussian law with known variance $\sigma^2$.
-Without loss of generality we take $\sigma=1$ in this case.
+where $\sigma>0$, $\{\xi_{ij}\}$ are i.i.d. random variables and $s_{ij}\in\R$, for all $i\in\{1,\ldots,N\}$, $j\in\{1,\ldots,M\}$.
+In the first part of the paper, the errors $\xi_{ij}$ are assumed to have standard Gaussian law and $\sigma$ is assumed to be known.
+Without loss of generality, we take $\sigma=1$ in this case.
 At the end of the paper, we extend our results in different directions, as discussed later on.
-We test the null hypothesis that all elements of the matrix $\mathbf{Y}$ are i.i.d., standard Gaussian random variables $\CN(0,1)$ , that is
+We test the null hypothesis that all elements of the matrix $\mathbf{Y}$ are i.i.d., standard Gaussian random variables $\CN(0,1)$, that is

-The alternative under consideration will correspond to $n\times m$-submatrices of sizes $n\in \{1,...,N\},\ m\in \{1,...,M\}$ with large enough entries.
+The alternative under consideration will correspond to $n\times m$-submatrices of sizes $n\in\{1,\ldots,N\}$, $m\in\{1,\ldots,M\}$ with large enough entries.
 Let

-and let ${\cal{C}}_{nm}$ be the collection of all subsets $C$ of the form \nref{subset}.
-The set ${\cal{C}}_{nm}$ corresponds to the collection of all $n\times m$ submatrices in $N\times M$ matrix.
-For $a>0$, which may depend on $n,\, m, \, N$ and $M$.
+and let ${\mathcal{C}}_{nm}$ be the collection of all subsets $C$ of the form \nref{subset}.
+The set ${\mathcal{C}}_{nm}$ corresponds to the collection of all $n\times m$ submatrices in $N\times M$ matrix.
+For $a>0$, which may depend on $n, m, N$ and $M$.
 We consider the alternative

 (in the Remark \ref{R1} below we discuss that a slightly larger alternative can be considered).
 The components of the matrix $\mathbf{Y}$ are independent under the alternative as well.
 Denote by $P_S$ the probability measure that corresponds to observations \nref{mod} with matrix $S=\{s_{ij}\}$ and by $E_S$ the expected value with respect to the measure $P_S$.